chaoos/lab-peltier/README.md

-# LabTemplate
+# Peltier Effect
-Empty Template for Lab Reports
+Lab report for the Peltier effect